pubkey/rxdb/docs-src/docs/rx-storage-memory-mapped.md

 } from 'rxdb-premium/plugins/storage-memory-mapped';
 import { wrappedKeyEncryptionWebCryptoStorage } from 'rxdb-premium/plugins/encryption-web-crypto';

-// wrap the persistent storage with the encryption wrapper synced one. const storage = getMemoryMappedRxStorage({
+const storage = getMemoryMappedRxStorage({
     storage: wrappedKeyEncryptionWebCryptoStorage({
         storage: getRxStorageIndexedDB()
     })
 });

-// create the RxDatabase like you would do with any other RxStorage const db = await createRxDatabase({
+const db = await createRxDatabase({
     name: 'myDatabase,
     storage,